Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Method

+It is important to note that, even though the pretraining method is effective, a simple finetuning approach may encounter challenges due to the potential discrepancy in visual observations, physical dynamics, or even action spaces across task domains.
+Therefore, when a novel target task emerges, we initialize a student world model $F_\varphi$ from scratch, while freezing the parameters of the teacher model $F_{\phi}$ to transfer the dynamics representations from the source domains (see Fig. \ref{fig:method}).
+In addition to the model components outlined in \cref{eq:pre_train_model}, $F_\varphi$ also incorporates a reward model represented as $\hat{r}_t \sim p(\hat{r}_t \mid s_t)$.
+To avoid confusion of notations, we use $s_t^k$ to denote the state obtained from the teacher model with task label $k$, and $e_t$ to denote the state of the target student model.
+Given a latent state denoted by $e_{t-1}$ and a corresponding action $a_{t-1}$, we first transit this state to the next time step individually using the teacher model and the student model, obtaining $\{s_t^k \sim p(e_{t-1}, a_{t-1}; \phi)\}_{k=1}^N$ and $e_t \sim p(e_{t-1}, a_{t-1}; \varphi)$.

-Subsequently, we utilize a distillation network, denoted as $f_\text{distill}$, which takes the form of a multilayer perceptron (MLP).
-This network is responsible for extracting transferable features from the predicted states of the teacher models.
-In other words, it transforms the states $s_t^i$ predicted by the teacher models into a set of transferable features $\{u_{t}^i = f_\text{distill}(s_t^i)\mid i\in[1,N]\}$.
-These features are then used in the computation of the knowledge distillation loss.
+To close the distance between the marginal distributions of state transitions produced by the student world model and the dynamics estimated by the teacher model, we incorporate a distillation network in $F_\varphi$, denoted as $F_\text{distill}$, which takes the form of a multilayer perceptron (MLP).
+The role of this module is to extract transferable features from the predicted states of the teacher model.
+In other words, it transforms the states $s_t^k$ predicted by the teacher model into a set of transferable features $\{u_{t}^k = F_\text{distill}(s_t^k)\}_{k=1}^N$.
+These features are then used in the knowledge distillation loss.

-Intuitively, each source domain may hold varying impacts on the dynamics learning of the target visual control task, we introduce the concept of task-similarity weights and propose to optimize these weights along with the knowledge distillation loss.
+Intuitively, each source task may hold varying impacts on the dynamics learning of the target visual control task.
+We introduce the concept of domain-similarity weights and propose to optimize these weights through the knowledge distillation loss.
 By learning this set of weights, we can dynamically transfer knowledge in an adaptive manner based on offline-online task relevance.
-To compute the similarity weight $\mathcal{W}$, we concatenate the predicted state $s_t^i$ of each teacher model and the predicted state $e_t$ of the student model.
-This concatenated representation is then fed into a fully-connected layer $f_\text{weight}$, followed by a softmax activation function:
+To compute the similarity weight $\mathcal{W}$, we concatenate the predicted state $s_t^k$ of teacher model and the predicted state $e_t$ of the student model.
+This concatenated representation is then fed into a fully-connected layer $F_\text{weight}$, followed by a softmax activation function:

-We then minimize the Euclidean distance between pairs of states as follows, taking into account the corresponding task-similarity weights: The overall objective of the student model can be written as follows, where $\alpha$ is a hyperparameter:
+where $\ast$ denotes the operation of concatenation.
+In order to avoid the collapse of domain-specific weights, wherein $w_i=1$ when $i=c$ and $w_i=0$ for $i\neq c$, with $c$ denoting the offline task most akin to the present online task, we establish a minimum threshold of $0.1$ for the weights.
+We then minimize the Euclidean distance between pairs of states as follows, taking into account the corresponding domain-similarity weights:

+The overall objective of the student model can be written as follows, where $\alpha$ is a hyperparameter: